 Failing to accommodate other groups protected under state, city or county regulations.

-Various states, cities, and boroughs have their own legal frameworks regarding the fair housing.
+Various states, cities, and boroughs have their own legal frameworks regarding fair housing.
 Some of them may go above and beyond the federal guidelines.
 For example, in several counties in Wisconsin, there are ten supplementary protected classes.
-They also protect tenants based on their membership in unions, political party, appearance, gender, sexual orientation etc. Therefore, meticulously study the local regulations and practices.
+They also protect tenants based on their membership in unions, political party, appearance, gender, sexual orientation, etc. Therefore, meticulously study the local regulations and practices.
 In case you weren’t aware that someone’s student status or beliefs are protected under the state law, you may accidentally ask or say something that could be interpreted as discriminatory.
 For more on information on these instances, visit the website of Fair Housing Council of your state or municipality.

 Denying the accommodation request of a person with a disability